 Treatment of Unused Funds

 There are no rules or age limits on when Section 529 funds have to be used.
-If there is no longer a need for a Section 529 plan for an individual, it can be rolled over to another future student's account.
+If there is no longer a need for a Section 529 plan for an individual, you can change the beneficiary.
 This includes immediate family members of the original beneficiary, parents, cousins, aunts, and uncles, and in-laws.